SiliconLabs/wiseconnect/examples/featured/powersave_standby_associated/readme.md

 ## Purpose/Scope

-This application demonstrates the process for configuring the SiWx91x in ASSOCIATED_POWER_SAVE mode, also providing the steps to configure the SiWx91x EVK in station mode and initiate a connection to an Access Point.
-When the module is in connected sleep, it wakes up in periodic intervals based on DTIM or Listen Interval.
+This application demonstrates SiWx91x to enable UDP data transfer in low power mode, with NWP is in associated power save mode with retention and keeping M4 in sleep with retention after data transfer.
+NWP wakes up periodically based on the DTIM or listen interval configured by the user.

 The application connects to a remote server to send UDP data and also enables the analysis of various performance profiles using a power analyzer during the ASSOCIATED_POWER_SAVE with data transfer via UDP.